Data-Driven Healthcare ImprovementLearn more

 Patron conversion to OMOP

 The Patron primary care dataset has been mapped to the OMOP common data model.
-We are currently preparing test use cases to validate the dataset.
-This work is funded via University of Melbourne Department of General Practice in close collaboration with the TDC.
+Test use cases are currently being used to validate the dataset.
+This work is funded via University of Melbourne Department of General Practice and Primary Care in close collaboration with the TDC.

 Register for OHDSI Australia teams here.

-This collaboration shall provide unique and on-going tools and methods to advance national data integration for research, in-line with FAIR principles.
-Accelerating data integration shall stimulate collaborative research and ignite our ability to improve the health of Australians.
+The development of these unique and on-going tools and methods to advance national data integration and harmonisation will stimulate collaborative research and dramatically increase the ability to improve the health of Australians.